► Ghosn says he seeks ‘small compensation for damages’

 Ghosn released a video statement protesting his innocence in spring 2019, days after he was rearrested in the ongoing investigation into his financial affairs.
 You can watch the video below, where he blamed Nissan senior executives for ‘playing a dirty game’ and blaming him instead of fixing the car maker’s worsening performance.

-Ghosn hasn’t taken the charges lying down, though.
+Ghosn didn’t take the charges lying down, though.
 ‘My arrest this morning is outrageous and arbitrary,’ he said.
 ‘It is part of another attempt by some individuals at Nissan to silence me by misleading the prosecutors.
 Why arrest me except to try to break me?
 I will not be broken.
 I am innocent of the groundless charges and accusations against me.’

-Carlos Ghosn joined Twitter during his incarceration and was promising to spill the beans on his brutal removal from one of the world's biggest car making alliances in a press conference scheduled for Thursday 11 April 2019.
+Carlos Ghosn joined Twitter during his incarceration.
+He used to platform to publicise his plans for a press conference that promised to spill the beans on his removal from one of the world’s biggest car making alliances.
+The press conference was scheduled for Thursday 11 April 2019.

-In March 2019, Ghosn was eventually released from the Tokyo detention centre where he was held for 108 days - disguised as a workman wearing overalls, a cap and face mask.
+In March 2019, Ghosn was eventually released from the Tokyo detention centre where he was held for 108 days.
+He left the facility disguised as a workman wearing overalls, a cap and a face mask.
 His lawyer subsequently apologised for the idea, which backfired when assembled photographers shot him in his makeshift garb (below).

 His exit was broadcast live on Japanese TV.
 If found guilty of misrepresenting his pay, he could face a lengthy prison sentence.
 In a bid to win in a legal system that has a 99% conviction rate, the former CEO has hired Takashi Takano, one of Japan’s top lawyers to fight his case.

-Ghosn has been released on a sizeable bail and was banned from leaving the country, using the internet and had to agree to having CCTV monitor his movements at an agreed residence in Tokyo.
-Sadly for the Japanese legal system, these measures weren't enough to prevent him slipping out of the country undetected...
+Ghosn was released on bail and was banned from leaving the country.
+He also agreed to forfeit his use of the internet and had to agree to having CCTV monitor his movements at an agreed residence in Tokyo.
+Sadly, for the Japanese legal system, these measures weren’t enough to prevent him slipping out of the country undetected.

 Ghosn’s first interview since his arrest